Hess-Verdon & Associates PLC

 All assets in the estate need to be inventoried and evaluated.
 The trustee is responsible for consulting with professional estimators, brokers, and other experts to obtain each asset’s value.

-All monies associated with the estate must be placed in a bank account.
+All monies associated with the estate should be placed in a bank account.
 This account needs to be interest bearing.
 The trust account is used to pay attorneys, court fees, creditors, and finally, the beneficiaries.
 The trust account is also used to pay the trustees the compensation they are due.
-The funds must never be combined with personal funds belonging to the trustee.
+The funds should never be combined with personal funds belonging to the trustee.

 Liquidation Of Assets